+UKLR 2.2.1R; UKLR 24

-UKLR 7.2.1AR 2.2.1R and UKLR 824 Under UKLR 8.3.424.2.8R, where, in relation to a sponsor service, a sponsor gives any guidance or advice to a listed company issuer or applicant on the application or interpretation of the listing rules, disclosure guidance or transparency rules, the sponsor must take reasonable steps to satisfy itself that the director or directors of the listed company issuer understand their responsibilities and obligations under the listing rules, disclosure guidance and transparency rules.
+Under UKLR 24.2.8R, where, in relation to a sponsor service, a sponsor gives any guidance or advice to a listed issuer or applicant on the application or interpretation of the listing rules, the disclosure requirements or the transparency rules, the sponsor must take reasonable steps to satisfy itself that the director or directors of the listed issuer understand their responsibilities and obligations under the listing rules, the disclosure requirements and the transparency rules.

-Premium Listing Principle $\pm 3^1$ requires a premium listed company to take reasonable steps to enable its directors to understand their responsibilities and obligations as directors.
-The Listing Principles and Premium Listing Principles are general statements of the fundamental obligations of listed companies with a premium listing of their equity shares.
+Listing Principle 3 requires a listed company to take reasonable steps to enable its directors to understand their responsibilities and obligations as directors.
+The Listing Principles are general statements of the fundamental obligations of listed companies.
 Issuers should therefore be aware of the importance we place on compliance with these principles on an ongoing basis.
-The UKLR 8.3.424.2.8R sponsor duty sits alongside (and should be read in conjunction with) Premium Listing Principle $\pm 3^1$ .
+The UKLR 24.2.8R sponsor duty sits alongside (and should be read in conjunction with) Listing Principle 3.

-This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with the $\underline{\mathsf{UKLR}}\,8.3.4\underline{\mathsf{24.2.8R}}\,\mathsf{duty}$ .
+This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with the UKLR 24.2.8R duty.
 This guidance is not intended to be exhaustive and a sponsor should exercise professional judgement when it decides what steps it should take to comply with the rule.